Oak-Smoked Tri-Tip Meets Nitro Coffee at Mountain View’s Foodie-Friendly Festival

-Poultry aficionados get their choice of chicken breast sandwich at Earthly Delights, where they come barbecued, flavored with Italian herbs and garlic, or combined with apple and brie and a drizzle of blue cheese buffalo sauce.
-Their battered, deep-fried chicken strips are a delight unto themselves.
+Earthly Delights has generated a following with their famous chicken breast sandwiches—barbecued, cooked with Italian herbs and garlic, or combined with apple and brie and a drizzle of blue cheese buffalo sauce.
+And kids go crazy for their battered, deep-fried chicken strips with a side of Parmesan garlic fries.

-Hot & Sizzling Grill stuffs its pita with grilled chicken, lamb or falafel, crispy lettuce, juicy tomatoes and tzatziki.
-Their stick-to-your-ribs fried chicken tender plate comes with fried mozzarella sticks, French fries and jalapeños.
+Hot & Sizzling Grill goes Middle Eastern with its pita sandwiches filled with grilled chicken, lamb or falafel, lettuce, tomatoes and tzatziki.
+Their fusion-cuisine chicken tender plate includes fried mozzarella sticks and jalapeños.

 Lemoine Crêperie, a beloved foodie fixture at the festival, prepares crêpes à la française, made to order with classic combos like butter sprinkled with sugar and hazelnut-y Nutella, or savory options like Swiss cheese with a grind of black pepper or a handful of fresh spinach.